ADITI9981/Tableau/README.md

 ## 📚 What You'll Find Inside 🧐
 Here’s what’s packed into this repo like a data-filled treasure chest 🧳:

-🔖 Section	              📌 Description
+📝 Course Notes
+Neatly written notes directly taken from the course.
+(All credit to Data With BarA)

+🛠️ Practicals
+My own exercises and mini-projects created while learning.

+📊 Dashboards
-📝 Course Notes           Neatly written notes directly taken from the course (All credit to Data With BarA) 🛠️ Practicals             My own exercises and mini-projects created while learning 📊 Dashboards	            Fully custom dashboards I designed based on course topics and my imagination 🎨 📁 Sample Datasets	      Practice data used throughout the course and for experiments
+Fully custom dashboards I designed based on course topics and my own ideas. 🎨

+📁 Sample Datasets
+Practice data used throughout the course and for my experiments.

+## 💡 Why This Repo? 🤔

+I created this repository to actively apply what I learned, reinforce the concepts, and showcase my progress 📶.
+It’s a blend of:

+💻 Practicing Tableau features hands-on

+🧠 Reinforcing the “why” behind each visualization

+🗂️ Keeping everything organized in one place

+🌱 Watching my skills grow — one dashboard at a time!

+## 🙌 Shoutout & Credits ❤️

+A massive thank you to Data With BarA for the super insightful and beginner-friendly Tableau course! 🙏

+📝 All the notes in this repo are from the YouTube course.
+🧠 However, all practicals and dashboards are my original work — built as I learned, explored, and improved! 💪